Leonard-The-Wise/NWScript-Npp/ReadMe.md

 This plugin was a test to check my C++ skills, also an example on how to write a REAL plugin since neither of Notepad++ or Scintilla documentation provide much information on how to create a [lexer plugin](https://npp-user-manual.org/docs/plugin-communication/) - let alone an external one!

 I managed to rewrite much of the plugin code, clear and organize classes, so anyone desiring to write future lexers will find it much easier to integrate a new lexer inside the Plugin.
-Just put your LexXXX.Cxx file on the project and add it to the [Lexer Catalogue](src/Lexers/LexerCatalogue.cxx)
+Just put your LexXXX.cpp file on the project and add it to the [Lexer Catalogue](src/Lexers/LexerCatalogue.cpp)

 All files under this project are provided under the [GPL v3.0 License](license.txt).